-Lying in the western part of the Royal Borough of Windsor and Maidenhead (RBWM), the town of Maidenhead is home to 53,000 residents in 21,000 households (2021 Census [Part 3, 1.7]).
+Lying in the western part of the Royal Borough of Windsor and Maidenhead (RBWM), the town of Maidenhead is home to 53,000 residents in 21,000 households (2021 Census [Part 3, Figures 1.3.6-1 and 1.3.4-1 respectively]).
 It includes beautiful and biodiverse habitats for wildlife: the River Thames on its eastern edge, a network of smaller water channels, orchards of North Town Moor, the Greenway Corridor, Maidenhead Thicket woodland and grassland habitat to the west, former gravel pit lakes, and raptor nesting and feeding sites on tall buildings.
 It enjoys an attractive Thames Valley setting - close to, but separate from both London and nearby large towns such as Slough and Reading - with many nearby areas of publicly accessible National Trust land.